RxLaboratory/Duik/src-docs/docs/guide/constraints/kinematics.md

 ## Standard IK/FK

-The standard IK and FK control can be used with chains consisiting of one to three layers (plus the tip, like the hand or the foot).
+The standard IK and FK control can be used with chains consisting of one to three layers (plus the tip, like the hand or the foot).
 It can be used for almost all kind of legs and arms.

 ![RXLAB_VIDEO](https://rxlaboratory.org/wp-content/uploads/rx-videos/Duik17_E04_Arm__EN_720.mp4)
 *This video is part of [__the official comprehensive video course about Duik Ángela__](https://rxlaboratory.org/product/the-official-comprehensive-video-course-about-duik-angela/)*